 Now to connect to the database we just created: please copy and paste

 redis-cli -p 10001 into your terminal hit enter.
 This will open up the Redis command line interface and allow us to issue commands to the database on port 10001.

 CONFIG SET requirepass YourVerySecretPasswordSSSSHHH into your terminal, but change YourVerySecretPasswordSSSSHHH to whatever you would like the password to be.

 With that done we can type

-enter to leave redis-cli and return to the normal command line.
+exit and hit enter to leave redis-cli and return to the normal command line.

 If you'd like to create additional databases just walk back through the steps but increment the port number by one and give it a unique password.